mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the curves.

-The mandatory-to-implement ciphersuite for MLS 1.0 is `MLS_128_DHKEMX25519_AES128GCM_SHA256_Ed25519`, which uses Curve25519 for key exchange, AES-128-GCM for HPKE, HKDF over SHA2-256, and Ed25519 for signatures.
-MLS clients MUST implement this ciphersuite.
+The mandatory-to-implement cipher suite for MLS 1.0 is `MLS_128_DHKEMX25519_AES128GCM_SHA256_Ed25519`, which uses Curve25519 for key exchange, AES-128-GCM for HPKE, HKDF over SHA2-256, and Ed25519 for signatures.
+MLS clients MUST implement this cipher suite.

 ## MLS Wire Formats